The evolution of expert communities

 Stage 1: orderly growth

-Most online communities begin the same way: as an offshoot of another, less specialized online group, or as an ad-hoc forum for local hobbyists.
+Most specialist communities begin the same way: as an offshoot of another, less specialized online group, or as an ad-hoc forum for local hobbyists.

 At the first stage of growth, this new community is defined mainly by the hunger for knowledge.
 Its members are excited to compare notes and share what they learn.
 There is no well-defined pecking order and there are no stupid questions; all newcomers are greeted with open arms and patiently tutored along the way.